-Real estate investing is an excellent way to create some passive income streams.
+Real estate investing in Toronto is an excellent way to create some passive income streams.
 While the income can help you right now, it’s also a great way to build wealth for future generations as well.
 After all, the property is a limited resource, so most properties will appreciate over time.
 As asset values rise, so does rental income, and future generations can continue to benefit from rental properties as long as they own them.

 Real Estate Investing Protects Against Inflation

 One way how real estate investing can leave a legacy for multiple generations is through protection against inflation.
 Inflation is a reality that will never go away.
 Prices will always go up, although the pace at which they rise may change over time.

-Just as prices rise, so will rental prices and property values, so owning rental properties is an excellent way to defend against the effects of inflation.
+Just as prices rise, so will rental prices and property values, so owning rental properties in Toronto is an excellent way to defend against the effects of inflation.
 If you ever decide to sell the property and invest somewhere else, you will likely bring in more than you paid for it.

 Owning rental properties and holding on to them enables you to bring in more and more income over time.
 Thus, even if your salary doesn’t keep up with inflation, asset prices should, so they provide a sort of hedge against it.